 Partners in Preservation: Preservation Organizations and Historic Zoning Commissions

-Preservation organizations and historic preservation commissions often share common goals, but their working relationships vary by community.
-When these partnerships are intentional, they can strengthen advocacy, improve decision making, and lead to better outcomes for historic places.
 Hosted in partnership with the National Alliance of Preservation Commissions (NAPC), this webinar highlights successful collaborations between organizations and commissions, sharing real-world examples and practical approaches you can adapt to your own community.

 Speakers:

-Sehila Mota Casper – Executive Director, Latinos in Heritage Conservation
+- Sehila Mota Casper, Executive Director, Latinos in Heritage Conservation

-Karina Amalbert – Geospatial Project Manager, Latinos in Heritage Conservation
+- Karina Amalbert, Geospatial Project Manager, Latinos in Heritage Conservation

 Planning for the Semiquincentennial Celebration